moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/mappings.md

 const Dispatcher = require("discord/Dispatcher").default;
 ```

 Remember to [add the module as a dependency](/ext-dev/webpack#webpack-module-dependencies) to your Webpack module.
+Unlike extension libraries, mappings are built into moonlight, and do not need to be added to your extension's manifest.

 ## Mappings stability

 The mappings repository only proxies existing Discord modules and exports.
 As such, if Discord removes a module or export, or a module is not properly remapped, the mapping will fail and your extension may break.

-You should structure your code with the expectation that imported modules or exports may randomly fail.
-Use the [ErrorBoundary](/ext-dev/api#common) component provided by moonlight to safely catch errors in your UI code.
+Exports and types in the mappings repository may change or be removed if Discord removes it from their own source code.
+In this scenario, moonlight developers are forced to remove the mapping, and we do not have the ability to bring a module back.

+See [here](/ext-dev/webpack#discord-module-stability) for more information on module stability.